John Randolph Grymes: Career

 In 1808, Grymes arrived in New Orleans.
 On May 4, 1811, Grymes was appointed to replace his deceased brother Philip as the U.S. attorney for Louisiana district, serving until December 1814, when he resigned his post to represent the pirate Jean Lafitte.
 During the War of 1812, Grymes was part of General Andrew Jackson staff as an aide-de-camp during the Battle of New Orleans.
 He was a colonel.

 As an attorney, he was law partners with Edward Livingston and was one of Jackson's lawyers in the case over the Second Bank of the United States, he opposed Daniel Webster in court against Myra Clark Gaines, and, reportedly, he earned $100,000 in the batture (or alluvial) land case against Edward Livingston.

 Grymes was a member of the "New Orleans Association" which included attorneys Edward Livingston and Abner L. Duncan, merchant John K. West, smuggler Pierre Laffite, and pirate Jean Laffite.
-Grymes was also a founding member of The Boston Club, the third-oldest private gentlemen's club in the United States, and oldest in New Orleans.
+Grymes was also a founding member of The Boston Club, the third-oldest private gentlemen's club in the United States, and oldest in the Southern USA.
 In 1820, he was a member of the Electoral College, voting for James Monroe.